 Despite your best efforts, there’s always the chance that your dog could get lost.
 Having up-to-date ID tags on their collar gives you the best chance of getting your best friend back if the unthinkable happens.

-Tags come in all shapes and sizes, so you can have fun with this.
+Tags come in all shapes and sizes, so you can have fun with them.
 Just make sure it has enough room to contain your pet’s name and your name, address, and phone number.

 Other Things to Think About